IntelliTect-Samples/EWU-CSCD379-2023-Spring/Lectures.md

 ## Week 7
 ### Lecture 13.
 5/16:
+- Redirecting root on API to the Wordle site
 - Word of the day controller
 - Service mocks in .NET
 - Parsing query parameters to determine game type